Connect with others who understand.

 4. Whole-Grain Carbohydrates

 Carbohydrates are often considered comfort foods, and that’s OK.
 Carbs provide quick energy and can be an enjoyable part of your meal.
-By selecting whole grains rather than refined (or more processed) carbohydrates, you can promote heart health, improve blood sugar control, and realize other health benefits.
+Adding more whole grains can promote heart health, improve blood sugar control, and provide other health benefits.
+That said, refined grains like white rice, white bread, and noodles are staples in many cultures and can still be part of a balanced diet.

-If you’re dealing with bloating and digestive issues from CLL, you may find that high-fiber whole grains help you stay regular and avoid constipation.
+If you’re dealing with bloating and digestive issues from CLL or cancer treatments, you may find that high-fiber whole grains help you stay regular and avoid constipation.
 Good options for healthy eating include:

 • Buckwheat